Enos Milton Cabell Jr.

 Enos Cabell played fifteen seasons in the big leagues and stole 238 bases.
 He played mostly third base and first base, and half of his career was spent with the Houston Astros in two separate stints.

-He was a member of the Texas Southern University's Board of Regents from 1995-2001 and served as interim athletic director for the school in 2000.
+After retiring as a player, Cabell was a Houston Astros broadcaster from 1991 to 1996 and later worked in the club's front office.
+Since 2005, he has been a Special Assistant to the General Manager.
+He was a member of the Texas Southern University's Board of Regents from 1995 to 2001 and served as interim athletic director for the school in 2000.

-- 1971 MVP Texas League Dallas-Fort Worth Spurs
+- 1971 Player of the Year Texas League Dallas-Fort Worth Spurs

 - NL At Bats Leader (1978)